27 Habits to Develop the Growth Mindset in Your Life

 2. Develop Self-Awareness

-Once you know the difference between a fixed and a growth mindset, you need to listen out for your inner critic when it’s telling you that you’ve hit your limit.
+Once you know the difference between a fixed and a growth mindset, you need to listen to your inner critic when it tells you that you’ve reached your limit.

 For example, when faced with a new challenge, do you ever stop and think I can’t do that?
 Or if you get criticized at work, do you try to pass the blame onto someone else?
 (Here are more examples of fixed mindsets.)